nitin100994/butterfly-Chronicles/Jalebi Chai Chronicles: Holi Special.md

 ## 🎬 Scene 1: The Battlefield – *Canteen 2.0* 🍽️💥

 👧🏻 **Jalebi Baby** is seated.
 Roti in one hand, spinach sabzi in another.
-Eating like a princess monk—silent, graceful, leafy. 🧘‍♀️🥬🍽️
+Eating like a princess monk — silent, graceful, leafy. 🧘‍♀️🥬🍽️

 👦🏻 **Chai Sutta** lurks like a ninja with heartbreak and 200% commitment. ☕🚬
 > “Aaj nahi toh kab?
 Agar Holi par bhi nahi, toh rang kab lagega??” 🎨😩